 |Radiator paint brush||It makes it easier to get the job done.|

 There’s nothing like a fresh coat to spruce up an old radiator.
 Considering how delicate the job is, even professionals are bound to commit a few missteps.
 Awareness of the best practices is key.
 Without further ado, here are some common mistakes you need to avoid.

 Ideally, you want to use water-based paint for this type of work.
 Unlike oil-based products, they won’t turn into a yellowish color in time.
 As such, you’re better off using synthetic brushes.
 Why?
 Unlike natural-bristle brushes, synthetic brushes don’t absorb water.
 It prevents the bristles from getting limp and thus making it easy for you to apply paint on the surface.

 This has already been mentioned earlier.
 It bears repeating.
 Don’t forget to use a primer when working on a radiator.
 It applies to any fixture, for that matter.
 If you skip the primer, not only will it look bland after the work is done.
 It’s also going to be more prone to rust.

 Forgetting to use a primer can also be disastrous if your radiator is made of wood.
 Wood contains tannins, which can cause staining and discolorations when mixed with liquid.
 Priming is integral to prep work because most primers are resistant to tannin.

 3. Skipping the sanding process

-4. Dipping the paintbrush too far in the paint
+4. Dipping the brush too far

 5. Skipping prep work